SRI-AIC/InterestingnessXRL/README.md

 ## **License notice**

 The code is provided under the GPLv3 license.
-If you want to use the code under a different set of licensing terms, please contact [SRI International](https://www.sri.com/)'s licensing department at [licensee-ops@sri.com](mailto:licensee-ops@sri.com).
+To use the code under a different set of licensing terms, please contact [SRI International](https://www.sri.com/)'s licensing department at [licensee-ops@sri.com](mailto:licensee-ops@sri.com).

 ## Installation